Kilbourne/wp-dark-mode/readme.txt

 === 💰 WP Dark Mode Pro Features ===
 1. **All Free Features**
 1. **Time-Based Dark Mode** – Your website will turn into dark mode based on the local time of the user
+1. **Specific Category** - Apply dark mode only for specific category posts.
 1. **Multiple Dark Mode Switch Style** – You can display multiple dark mode switch button styles for the users to turn on-off the dark mode.
 1. **Shortcode Supported** – You can use [wp_dark_mode_switch]shortcode to display the dark mode switch button on any page/post
 1. **Above Post/Page Content** – You can display the dark mode switch button before any page/post.